vlad0x00/vlad0x00.github.io/content/poems/the-classy-dissenter.md

 Title: The classy dissenter
 Date: 2023-02-24
+ModDate: 2023-09-08

 Of rebel nation far 'way born
 in eyes of foe as bleeding thorn
-To ones in need she gave her faith
+To ones in need she pledged her faith
 and clean of blood a promised slate

 Her heart divided parts in two